We Are Living in a Toxic World

 We found the easiest way to get rid of the toxic sources in our homes is to completely clean out all of all the above in one big effort, throw away all food that is not suited for an evolutionary diet, all processed food and everything that is not organic, all conventional cleaners and all conventional non-organic, gluten loaded body care.

 Then we restock only with healthy, organic produce, organic household cleaners and organic, gluten free body care.
 Thus, we can make the switch to a toxin-free home in just one day.

 Getting Rid of Amalgam Fillings

-Amalgam consists to a large extent of mercury and will continuously release the heavy metal into our body.
+Amalgam consists mostly of mercury and will continuously release the heavy metal into our body.
 Dentists have stopped using amalgam for that reason a long time ago.
 However, if we happen to have such fillings, they must be removed as soon as possible.
 The removal process has to be done carefully to not let us swallow any mercury ridden debris and thus even increase the intoxication.

 The smoke of a single cigarette contains about 3.000 (!!) different poisons and carcinogens.
 Obviously, smoking is a non-strategy to extend our healthy lifespan.
 We have to be aware that passive smoking exposes us to these poisons almost as if we would smoke ourselves.

 In dry cleaning, various chemicals are used.
 These toxins are readily absorbed through the skin while wearing the cleaned clothes and can lead to headaches, nausea, dizziness, and memory problems.
 Some substances used are known carcinogens or toxic to our liver.
-We think it is best to avoid dry cleaning and if we can't we let the clean items out-gas by hanging them outside for some time before storing or wearing them.
+We think it is best to avoid dry cleaning.
+If we can't, we let the clean items out-gas by hanging them outside for some time before storing or wearing them.